Why Choose the Heating & Air Conditioning/Refrigeration Service Technician Program?

 Our Heating, Air Conditioning and Refrigeration Service Degree is an inexpensive way to get started on a great career.
 HVAC is a high-demand, growing industry with a great annual income.

 Heating, Air Conditioning and Refrigeration Service Degree (AAT): 4 quarters

 Basic HVAC Refrigeration Service Technician Certificate: 3 quarters

 All program lengths are estimates and are not guarantees.

-HVAC MECHANIC & INSTALLER
+HVAC Mechanic & Installer

 This is not a guarantee of employment or a certain wage.
-Full career data available at careerinfo.net.
+Full career data available at careeronestop.org.